 It is illegal in our industry to promise any returns so if you have heard that we are guaranteeing a return, run.
-We cannot promise you on any outcome we can simply show you historical data and facts about the investment.
-It is up to us to sell you that the investment may be a good choice for you but we cannot promise this will work out.
-This means, no matter what financial advisor you go to, no one should be promising returns.
+We cannot promise you on any outcome; we can simply show you historical data and facts about the investment.
+It is up to us to present you with an investment that meets your criteria, but we cannot promise that you will not lose money or gain a certain amount of money in your investment.
+This means that no matter what financial advisor you go to, no one should be promising returns.

 Secret #5: The More Money, The More Attention

-In our industry, advisors are can be classified by what network you serve.
-This could be bank branch, high net worth, or ultra high net worth.
-Most advisors who have their own shop and are not affiliated with a bank will only want to speak to you if you have substantial investable assets.
+In our industry, advisors can be classified by what network (or net worth) you serve.
+Most advisors that are not affiliated witha bank will only want to speak to you if you have substantial investable assets.
 That means if you are between $0 - $500,000 of investable assets, you may not find advisors eager to work with you.
-Advisors like to cater to ultra high net worth clients if they can because this means more money and less headaches (clients) to deal with.
+Advisors like to cater to ultra high net worth clients if they can.
+The more money one client has equals more money and less headaches (clients) to deal with.
 You may get snubbed by some advisors.

-Financial advisors do want to help you get on the right track however, we also have bosses that rely on us to perform a certain way.
-We are not always in full control of the situation and many clients do not realize this when they come to us for advice.
-This is a regulated industry that has strict rules on what we can and cannot do.
-There are great resources like brokercheck.com to use if you are concerned about your advisor.
+Financial advisors do want to help you get on the right track; however we also have bosses that rely on us to perform a certain way.
+We are not always in full control of the situation, and many clients do not realize this when they come to us for advice.
+Finance and banking is a regulated industry that has strict rules on what we can and cannot do.
+There are great resources like broker check to use if you are concerned about your advisor.